LinuxNote/Linux_Primer-Helpful_Information_for_Using_Linux/Raspberry_Pi/README.md

 1. Install [the Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 The Raspberry Pi Imager can install Raspberry Pi OS, Ubuntu, and Manjaro onto a microSD card.
 2. Follow the instructions on the imager to select an operating system and a microSD card.
+3. Insert the microSD card into the Raspberry Pi, turn on the Pi, and follow the on-screen setup instructions.
+4. You will now be able to run the selected OS on the Pi.
+Remember that, for Debian-based distros, `apt` is the package manager, while for Arch-based distros, `pacman` is the package manager.